 On to the brand new, first ever, Daring Cooks Challenge.
 I’ll just start by adding THE paragraph.
 Wait there is no paragraph.
-Could it be that the DB-Bot has snubbed the DC?
+Could it be that the DB-Bot has snubbed the DCC?
 Oh well, I’ll post what they posted in the DBK forum.

 We have chosen a recipe from the stunning cookbook by Judy Rodgers, named after her restaurant, The Zuni Café Cookbook.

 I did it, I managed to pull this one out even though I feel like a zombie.
-Score another one for me and my bleeding heart (insert empty sarcasm).
+Score another one for me and my almost bleeding heart (insert empty sarcasm).

 – Cheesecloth or paper towels

 – Large mixing bowl

 – Wax or parchment paper

 – Large pan or pot (very wide in diameter and at least 2 inches deep)

 - 1 pound (454 grams/16 ounces) fresh ricotta (2 cups)

 - a pinch or two of freshly grated nutmeg, or a few pinches of grated lemon zest (both optional)